-

 Challenging misconceptions about reasonable adjustments

-Lauren, a theatre RVN, debunks some common myths about workplace rights and reasonable adjustments, and highlights how honest communication with managers - even before a formal diagnosis - are key to creating a supportive, inclusive environment.
+Theatre RVN Lauren debunks some common myths about workplace rights and reasonable adjustments, highlighting how open communication with managers is key to an inclusive environment.

-Internal medicine specialist Kit highlights the importance of team support in making reasonable adjustments work, and their positive impact on the whole workplace.
+Kit, an Internal Medicine Specialist, highlights the importance of team support in making reasonable adjustments work, and their positive impact on the whole workplace.

 How small changes can save veterinary careers

-Kelly, an RVN based in the Channel Islands, shares how small but meaningful workplace adjustments, combined with good management and open communication with her team, have enabled her to continue her career while navigating the challenges of endometriosis.
+RVN Kelly shares how small but meaningful workplace adjustments, combined with good management and open communication as a team, enable her to continue her career while navigating the challenges of endometriosis.